webexone/webexone.github.io/_pages/ReportingExperience.md

 ### Login in the Webex app for PC or Mac

-> In this lab, we will use the Webex app for your PC or Mac for the **supervisor** account.
+> In this lab, we can use the Webex app for PC or Mac to login to the Desktop with the **supervisor** account.
 > {: .block-warning }

 - Download Link: **[https://www.webex.com/downloads.html](https://www.webex.com/downloads.html){:target="\_blank"}**